mieko/mieko.dev/_posts/2016-09-25-stop-babysitting-my-permissions.markdown

 with it.[^2]

-Anyway, these permissions are there so we can control access to files in a more granular way than yes/no or "is this my file?" way.
+Anyway, these permissions are there so we can control access to files in a more granular way than yes/no or "is this my file?".
 The group ids and group permission sets are a useful tool for a lot of models.

 But even with the limited permissions Unix allows me to express, my biggest permission headache has nothing to do with it.
 It's shit like this: